hemati/FlowiseDocs/integrations/memory/long-term-memory/README.md

 ### UI & Embedded Chat

 By default, UI and Embedded Chat will automatically separate different users conversations.
 This is done by generating a unique **`chatId`** for each new interaction.
-That logic is handled under the hood by Flowise.
+That logic is handled under the hood by LangFlux.

 ### Prediction API

 You can separate the conversations for multiple users by specifying a unique **`sessionId`**

-1. Use one of the long term memory nodes on Flowise.
+1. Use one of the long term memory nodes on LangFlux.
 Make sure the node has the input parameter **`Session ID`**

 <figure><img src="../../../.gitbook/assets/image (76).png" alt="" width="563"><figcaption></figcaption></figure>